sebastianfay/SummerTradingAlgo/README.md

 **trades.txt:**
 This is a trade log where each trade will have the trade entry and exit data, and well as my reasons for taking action on each side.

+**Makefile:**
+This makes compiling the c++ file much simpler.
+Additionally, the python script generates a .out file for every ticker and this make files allows me to easily delete all the .out files when the c++ file is done.